 If you’re looking for additional information on the hoses that Tapflo supply, you can read all about your options in Peristaltic Pump Options.

 The hoses that Tapflo supply will also fit the majority of other Peristaltic Pumps on the market, so if you’re not quite ready to let go of your current pump for one supplied by Tapflo, we should be able to supply you with hoses, and if you’re not sold after using one of those then you obviously need to read one of our other articles about Peristaltic Pumps!

-The sealless design of a Peristaltic Pump removes the chance of the pump leaking, wear problems or the product being contaminated.
+The sealless design of a Peristaltic Pump means that the only part of the pump to come into contact with your application is the hose inside, this, therefore, reduces the risk of leakages and maintenance costs!
 Purchasing a Peristaltic Pump with a sealless design ensures that you will be less likely to have to deal with your pump being out of action or requiring lots of maintenance.
 Typically, pumps constructed with seals, vanes and valves, fail repeatedly or require high maintenance which is cost-effective and time-consuming.